 - Underpinning our ability to fulfil this objective is our commitment to independence, integrity and delivering high quality in everything we do.
-These values govern our relationships with readers, customers and clients, shareholders, staff, suppliers and the community at large.
+These values govern our relationships with readers, customers and clients, shareholders, colleagues, suppliers and the community at large.

 - We believe in conducting business with common decency.
 We are opposed to bribery and do not engage in corrupt practices.
 We abide by strict guidelines governing the acceptance of gifts and the disclosure of potential conflicts of interest.

 - We make an active contribution to local charities by charitable giving.
 We encourage our people to participate in charitable and community activities and we permit them to take time off for this purpose.
 We match employee donations of time and money to charities.

-- The Economist and its sister publications, Intelligent Life and The World In series, account for the majority of our annual spend on paper and printing.
-All suppliers of paper and print services used in producing these publications adhere to one or more of the following internationally recognised environmental standards: ISO 14001, FSC and PEFC.
+- We respect environmental standards and comply with relevant local laws.
+We take environmental issues seriously.
+(The Economist and its sister publications, 1843 and The World In series, account for the majority of our annual spend on paper and printing.
+All suppliers of paper and print services used in producing these publications adhere to one or more of the following internationally recognised environmental standards: ISO 14001, FSC and PEFC.)

-- We recognise that it is essential to keep employees informed of the progress of the Group.
-We regularly provide employees with information on the Group’s activities and its financial performance through staff meetings and communication through our intranet.
-We have a strong consultative culture and we follow legal and regulatory requirements to consult with staff on major issues affecting the company.
+- The Group is committed to increasing employee diversity.
+We particularly focus on ensuring that we recruit from the widest possible pool of talent.
+Data on the composition of our Group by gender, race and ethnicity can be found here.
+We are also keen that people feel comfortable and valued at work, regardless of their background.
+We recognise that it is essential to keep colleagues informed of the progress of the Group.
+We provide colleagues with information on the Group’s activities and its financial performance through regular meetings and communication through our intranet.
+We have a strong consultative culture and we follow legal and regulatory requirements to consult with colleagues on major issues affecting the company.